-The protected Golden Cape (Zlatni Rt) Forest Park is particularly popular among biking, jogging and walking enthusiasts.
-Magnificent Himalayan cedars, exotic cypresses and typical Mediterranean vegetation blend here to create a unique backdrop for your favourite sport activities.
+The protected Golden Cape (Zlatni Rt) Forest Park is particularly popular among biking, jogging, and walking enthusiasts.
+Magnificent Himalayan cedars, exotic cypresses and typical Mediterranean vegetation blend here to create a unique backdrop for your favorite sports activities.

-In the area of Rovinj there are four marked bicycle routes, adapted to recreationists and they are interesting because of numerous attractive cultural and natural sites to which by driving the cyclists can encounter.
+In the area of Rovinj are four marked bicycle routes, adapted to recreationists and are interesting because of the numerous attractive cultural and natural sites to which, by driving the bicycle, can encounter.

 Attractive tennis courts and centres favoured the increasing popularization of tennis in Rovinj.
-In Rovinj is traditionally held tennis tournament of Istrian Riviera in the spring.
+Rovinj has traditionally held tennis tournament of Istrian Riviera in the spring.